harishconti/heal-log/BETA_RELEASE_NOTES.md

 ## 🎉 Welcome Beta Testers!

-Thank you for participating in the Clinic OS Lite beta program.
+Thank you for participating in the PatientLog beta program.
 Your feedback is invaluable in making this the best patient management app for healthcare professionals.

 ## 📋 What's New in This Release